August 19, 2026

-More Consistent Rules Across Switzerland
+More Consistent Fire Safety Regulations Across Switzerland

-Risk-Based Fire Safety Gains Importance
+Risk-Based Fire Safety and the ALARP Principle

 Panel guests Ivan Beterra (Gossweiler), Sebastian El Khouli (BGP Architekten), Stefan Gabriel (Fortimo AG) and host Bojan Stefanic (Gruner) following the event in Zurich.